 IT can now pull up a dashboard and see exactly how many requests are active, where each one sits, and how long it’s been in each step.

 As Dr. Candice Coppock, Executive Director of IT, explained, “When people say, ‘These things are tied up in IT,’ we can say, ‘No, it’s been in the supervisor’s queue for 100 days.
 It never made it to IT.’”
-That kind of transparency changes the conversation.

 The results were immediate.
 Requests that used to take months now move in about a week when submitted correctly.
 And because everything is stored centrally, documentation survives staff turnover and role changes.
 So, when auditors (or anyone else) ask questions, the answers are always just a few clicks away.

-Kyrene School District in Tempe, AZ, serves 13,000 students across 25 schools.
-Every year, more than 1,300 kindergarteners enroll—and every one of them (along with any other new students) is required by federal law to complete a 45-day screener.
+Every year, more than 1,300 kindergarteners enroll — and every one of them (along with any other new students) is required by federal law to complete a "45-day screener".
 This assessment is designed to identify potential hearing, vision, behavioral, or learning concerns within the first 45 days of school.

 Previously, the process was patched together with a lot of manual effort and institutional knowledge.
 Teachers received individualized links generated through a complex mail-merge process.
 Staff spent one to two hours every week syncing spreadsheets, sending reminders, and manually routing completed forms to principals.
 Parent notification letters required separate tools.
 And keeping track of who had completed their screener (and who hadn’t) meant chasing down schools one by one.